Closure and Post-Closure Care Requirements for Hazardous Waste Treatment, Storage and Disposal Facilities

-This document is a federal register notice regarding closure requirements for hazardous waste management facilities.
-The Environmental Protection Agency (EPA) amended regulations under the Resource Conservation and Recovery Act (RCRA) in two areas.
+This document is a Federal Register notice regarding closure requirements for hazardous waste management facilities.
+EPA amended regulations under RCRA in two areas.
 First, EPA modified the requirements for a post-closure permit, to allow EPA and the authorized States to use a variety of authorities to impose requirements on non-permitted land disposal units requiring post-closure care.
 Second, for all facilities, the EPA amended the regulations governing closure of land-based units that have released hazardous constituents, to allow certain units to be addressed through the Corrective Action Program.

 The purpose of this memorandum is to provide guidance on risk-based clean closure and to confirm that, under current regulations, RCRA regulated units may be clean closed to protective, risk-based media cleanup levels.

 - Final Rule: Post-Closure Permit Requirement and Closure Process.

 - Draft Guidelines for Evaluating and Adjusting the Post-Closure Care Period for Hazardous Waste Disposal Facilities under Subtitle C of RCRA.

 - RCRA Online – Search letters, memoranda, publications and questions and answers issued by EPA's Office of Resource Conservation and Recovery (ORCR).
 These documents represent EPA Headquarters interpretations of the RCRA regulations governing the management of solid and hazardous waste.

 - Frequent questions about permitting.

 - RCRA Training Module Introduction to Closure/Post Closure - Provides an introduction to the closure and post-closure care requirements for hazardous waste treatment, storage and disposal units and facilities.